hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 🔒 Final Mental Model (Read This Once)

+It addresses the "garbage in, garbage out" problem of LLM indexing by moving the point of resolution from the model's inference to the domain owner's declaration.

 DNS tells machines where to go.
 DFH tells machines what it means when they get there — before guessing starts.
 DFH does not tell machines what is true.